DHyperYT/cod-cw-mw-launcher/README.md

+# UPDATING.
+DO NOT USE FOR MODERN WARFARE II FOR THE TIME BEING UNTIL THE NEW UPDATE IS RELEASED

 # Call of Duty Modern Warfare, Modern Warfare II and Black Ops Cold War Launcher
 Launcher made in Python designed to launch *special* versions of Black Ops Cold War and Modern Warfare.